11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 3. Explain Your Previous Salary (If Asked)

-Although it’s illegal to ask about your previous salary in many states, I would suggest being straight forward with them if it is brought up.
+Although it’s illegal to ask about your previous salary in many states, I would suggest being straightforward with them if it is brought up.
 While it is certainly within your rights to let them know it’s illegal, you probably won’t get a raise if you point out that they are breaking the law by asking.

-They might try lowballing you with a counter offer based on your past salary, but don’t fold.
+You can avoid giving a precise monetary answer, however.
+They might try lowballing you with a counteroffer based on your past salary but don’t fold.

 Stick to your guns, and stand up for yourself.
 Explain why you deserve the suggested amount.
 Emphasize your skills, previous work, and background to help build a case.